 - If it’s a themed party such as a costume party you can ask how they came up with their design.

-Further, when you approach someone to talk to, do so with confidence – check out our self confidence guide here.
-This means you should walk up to them with your shoulders squared, establish eye contact with them and smile as your introduce yourself.
+Further, when you approach someone to talk to, do so with confidence.
+This means you should walk up to them with your shoulders squared, establish eye contact with them and smile as you introduce yourself.
 This will make it less awkward for the person you approach.
 Alternatively, if you walk up to them appearing nervous, it can make them uncomfortable from the start.

 Groups are a different dynamic entirely.
 To introduce yourself into the conversation, here are some tips to keep in mind: